One Day in Sedona: A Day Trip From Phoenix

 Parking is extremely limited at the viewpoint so it’s best to aim to get there about 30 to 45 minutes before sunset so you can claim your spot.
 Many cars that couldn’t find a spot would park alongside the road, however, there are ‘No Parking’ signs so do so at your own risk.

 Further down the road, there is another sunset viewpoint known as Sedona Airport Outlook.
 We found that the view here isn’t as good as the Airport Mesa Viewpoint, plus you have to pay to park your car here.
-There are, however, a much larger number of spots so it’s an alternative choice if you can’t stop at our recommended viewpoint.

 If you still have time in the evening and want to see a unique side of Sedona, this nighttime stargazing & UFO tour is worth considering.